How To Clean Motorcycle Helmet – Tips To Clean On Inside And Outside

 Part 2 – Helmets with Removable Linings

-If you like to clean the helmet by a removable inner lining, you require to remove the lining parts and rinse them apart from the shell of the helmet.
+If you like to clean the helmet with a removable inner lining, you require to remove the lining parts and rinse them apart from the shell of the helmet.
 Remove the padding pieces and the lining.

 Put them in the washing machine by regular laundry applying delicate cycle.
 Put the outer shell in lukewarm water in a tub.
 Keep them completely to bath well.
 Add some detergent that can dissolve the grime and grease that may collect the outer shell.